wyfo/apischema/docs/validation.md

 #### Using other fields

 A common pattern can be to validate a field using other fields values.
 This is achieved with dataclass validators seen above.
-However there is a shortcut for this use case:
+However, there is a shortcut for this use case:

 ```python
 {!validator_field.py!}